Skip to Content

 A weekly mask or treatment can work wonders for dry, frizzy gray hair.
 Find a treatment with a glossy finish or soothing ingredients to smooth your strands and pamper them.
 You can also find a treatment with purple or blue hues to tone your hair while hydrating it.

-Gray hair requires more care than young hair or non-chemically treated hair.
+Gray hair requires more care than younger hair or hair that has not been chemically treated.
 Taking the time to apply a mask in the shower or overnight helps keep your gray shades bright and brass-free.

 11. Your Haircut is Too Angular